-If you notice any abnormal marks on your body or changes in freckles or birthmarks, be sure to contact Dr. Sandel.
-Dr. Sandel may recommend you receive a biopsy if there is a concern for cancer.
-If the lesion needs to be removed, you can trust that Dr. Sandel will remove and repair the area with the utmost care and expertise to ensure the least amount of scarring.
-Dr. Sandel offers a range of skin cancer treatments and reconstructive surgery including Mohs surgery for cancer in sensitive areas.
+If you notice any abnormal marks on your body or changes in freckles or birthmarks, be sure to contact Dr. Wheeler.
+Dr. Wheeler may recommend you receive a biopsy if there is a concern for cancer.
+If the lesion needs to be removed, you can trust that Dr. Wheeler will remove and repair the area with the utmost care and expertise to ensure the least amount of scarring.
+Dr. Wheeler offers a range of skin cancer treatments and reconstructive surgery including Mohs surgery for cancer in sensitive areas.

 This chart from the Skin Cancer Foundation can help you identify suspicious skin markings that should be checked by a medical professional.

 There are many ways to enjoy the sun while keeping your skin protected.
 Dr. Wheeler recommends wearing sunscreen on exposed skin every day of the year.
 Many moisturize contain sunscreen and can help keep your skin from becoming damaged.
 If you are going to be spending an extended amount of time in the sun during the warmer months be sure to use a higher SPF sunscreen for maximum protection.
 Wearing a large brimmed hat while outdoors can help keep the sun off of your sensitive facial skin that is most susceptible to sun damage.